 If the synthesized data has to be realistic, stochastic processes are out of the question and rule-based systems only make sense if it is clear what the data should look like and that description can be written in code.

 If in-house development is not an option and the synthetic data has to be as realistic and representative as possible, the use of ML-enabled systems as a service is the best course of action.

 How is MOSTLY AI making the most out of generative models?

-With MOSTLY GENERATE we are addressing the unique challenges coming with generative models.
+With MOSTLY AI’s synthetic data platform we are addressing the unique challenges coming with generative models.
 Our synthetic data generation platform comes with built-in privacy guarantees, preventing overfitting, and eliminating the risk of re-identification.
-Synthetic data generated by MOSTLY AI meets the provisions of the ePrivacyseal criteria catalog, which is based on European data protection legislation and so it is exempt from data privacy regulations, freeing up your previously untouched data assets for sharing and utilization.
+Synthetic data is exempt from data privacy regulations, freeing up your previously untouched data assets for sharing and utilization.
 What’s more, generated synthetic datasets come with automated quality assurance reports featuring privacy and accuracy metrics, which make the assessment of the quality quick and painless.

-We at MOSTLY AI are proud to serve customers worldwide and enable them to synthesize their data for use cases from finance to customer relationship management.
+We at MOSTLY AI are proud to serve customers worldwide.
+Our clients use synthetic data for finance, insurance and telecommunications use cases.
 Curious?
-Head over to the SaaS version of MOSTLY GENERATE and give it a try today!
+Head over to the free community version of our product and generate synthetic data yourself!
 Hopefully, this post has been useful to you and provided you with a better understanding of how synthetic data generation has evolved from simple stochastic processes to sophisticated deep generative models.
-Feel free to reach out and get in contact, either with feedback, questions, or any other concerns.
+Feel free to reach out and contact us, either with feedback, questions, or any other concerns.